binarywaddle/hexchat-mpc-nowplaying/README.md

 Install the above requirements using pip.
 An example would be open up an administrator command prompt, type ``pip install beautifulsoup4``

+Check under Options -> Web Interface, listen on port and allow localhost only.

 I'm not providing any support for this really, I'm just putting this up here for others to benefit from.
 I use MPC-BE and the built in plugin for Hexchat doesn't work with it so I decided to see what I could do.